-The definition of harassment can also vary from state to state, however it can never be more relaxed than the EEOC definition.
+The definition of harassment can also vary from state to state.
+However, it can never be more relaxed than the EEOC definition.
 For example, New York State expanded the definition of covered employers for harassment related incidents to any employer with more than four employees.
-Additionally, the expanded the harassment coverage for sexual orientation and gender identity, as well as all individuals over the age of 18.
+Additionally, they expanded the harassment coverage for sexual orientation and gender identity, as well as all individuals over the age of 18.

 Workplace harassment is considered illegal when an employee suffers unwanted conduct based on a protected trait, such as gender or race, and the employee either had to endure the conduct to keep their job or the employee worked in a hostile work environment because the treatment was severe and pervasive.

 Although one severe incident can be enough to create a claim of illegal workplace harassment, typically there is a repetitive nature to the harassing behavior.

 When does Harassment become Unlawful?

 Sometime the line of what is illegal harassment is obvious, and sometimes it’s a little blurred.
 Generally, harassment is illegal when the individual must endure the offensive conduct as a prerequisite to continued employment.
 Also, if the conduct is so severe and pervasive that a reasonable person would consider it intimidating, abusive, or hostile.
 Another indicator the behaviors may be illegal is if the employee suffered a decrease or negative effect in pay or status based on the supervisor’s harassment.

 Harassing conduct can come in many different forms, including: